0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 What's left is to send the email to `nico@megabank.com`

 ### Sending the mail and some deception ;)
-we're going to use the `sendEmail` command with a couple flags:
+We're going to use the `sendEmail` command with a couple flags:
 - `-t <RECEPIENT>`
 - `-f <SENDER>`
 - `-s <SMTP_SERVER>`